peregrine-buddha/VITyarthi-prject/README.md

 ## 3. 📂 Technical Code Details (Class Dictionary)

-The codebase is organized into specific packages to meet the modularity requirement[cite: 57, 58]:
+The codebase is organized into specific packages to meet the modularity requirement:

 ### 📦 Package: `model`
 * **`User.java`**: A POJO (Plain Old Java Object) implementing `Serializable`.